-I was impressed with the amount of stoned balconies, quaint arches and intricate façades all within a maze of cobbled streets.
+I was impressed with the number of stoned balconies, quaint arches and intricate façades all within a maze of cobbled streets.
 There are many art & craft shops, traditional restaurants and local delicacies available.
 The whole thing just feels really picturesque.

 Plus, it stands on top of a hill, so there are great views over the surrounding tranquil Catalonia countryside.
 Tip: look out for the sunflower fields nearby!

 I think Sitges falls into the category of one of those nice coastal towns, perfect to relax and recharge energies.
 There are MANY like these in Catalonia and I’d dare to say even more beautiful.
-However this one is the best in terms of infrastructure including cultural offer, shops, restaurants and hotels.
+However, this one is the best in terms of infrastructure including cultural offer, shops, restaurants, and hotels.

 Enclosed between the Pyrenees and the Costa Brava coast, Girona is on the crossroad of natural wonders.

 The Jewish quarter in Girona is one of the oldest and best preserved in Europe.
-Walking around these streets allows you to discover small passageways, garden areas and viewpoints overlooking the city up in the ancient walls.
+Walking around these streets allows you to discover small passageways, garden areas and viewpoints overlooking the city up on the ancient walls.
 Every turn is a new photo opportunity.
 It will be one of those places where the shutter of your camera does not stop.